guzo-kevin/public/docs/spark_win.configurations.md

 Error: A fatal exception has occurred.
 Program will exit.
 ```
 This is because the java in PATH (set before this version) was 32-bit java, which can't utilized 16G stack

+Note: setting Xmx16G in system evironment applies to all JVM.
+So it breaks some of my applications which uses 32bit Java.
+Need to find another place for Spark.

 ## 2. Install Spark
 I downloaded spark2.4.2 "Pre-built for Apache Hadoop 2.7 and later" tgz file.  tar xvf to ~\Programs\spark-2.4.2-bin-hadoop2.7